Tuesday, May 13th, 2025

 For enhanced teamwork, separate into teams of researchers.

-What jumbula can do for you?
+What Jumbula can do for you?

 Integrating Jumbula into your afterschool program planning can be a game-changer.
 Jumbula’s versatile online registration platform empowers you to efficiently manage all aspects of your program, from registration to communication and beyond.